- Weaving Equipment

 Heddle Rod: Most often a dowel that supports string heddles.
 Used when multiple patterns sheds are required in rigid heddle weaving.

 Jack Loom: A multi-shaft loom where the shafts rise to create a shed (also called a rising shed loom).
-Buy a jack loom.

-Pick Up Stick: A long slender stick used in front of or behind a rigid heddle; warp threads are “picked up” on to the stick and create a pattern shed when the stick is slid forward to the reed or turned on its side at the front or back of the reed.
+Pick-Up Stick: A long slender stick used in front of or behind a rigid heddle; warp threads are “picked up” on to the stick and create a pattern shed when the stick is slid forward to the reed or turned on its side at the front or back of the reed.
 Can also be used in multi-shaft weaving to create patterns in doubleweave.

 Reed: A frame with evenly spaced dents (or slots and holes in rigid heddle reeds) that warp yarn is threaded through.
 In multi-shaft weaving the reed also serves as the beater to pack the weft yarn against the warp yarn.
 In rigid heddle weaving, the reed is also called the rigid heddle, or heddle; it also serves as the beater, and when raised and lowered creates the sheds to allow for weaving.
-Buy reeds.

 Shaft (also called Harness): A frame containing heddles that rise or lower in multi-shaft weaving to create sheds.